 Your voice echoes through the ages — as if from the depths of dry amphora.

-Pushcarts and tumbrils are full of the dregs of the failed american experiment.
+Pushcarts and tumbrils full of the dregs of the failed american experiment.

 A skim of cream and a puff of smoke are equal in the Inquisitor’s dream —

-Spastic as a cobwebbed spindle and dry as a sheaf of faggots left in the sun during deepening drought.
+Spastic as a cobwebbed spindle and dry as a sheaf of faggots left in the sun of a deepening drought.

-Each minute hotter and dryer, each second etiolating the sun —
+Each minute hotter and drier, each second etiolating the sun.

 This moment desiccated like the cicada’s abandoned husk.